afry/energy-trading-simulator/README.md

 9. To apply the changes to the web app, open the App Service, click "Deployment Center", and choose the appropriate "Tag" from the dropdown.
 This will restart the App Service with the specified version.
 10. On develop, you may want to change the version numbers (as you did in step 5) to a ".dev"-name.
 For example, if you just released version 1.0.2, the version numbers on develop should probably be "1.0.3.dev".

+If you would like to tag a temporary branch, just to test how something works in Azure (such as testing runtimes):

+1. checkout the branch you want to test
+2. git tag TAG_NAME
+3. git push origin TAG_NAME

+Change the tag in Azure / App Service / Deployment Center.
+When you are done testing, the tag can be removed by running "git push --delete origin TAG_NAME ; git tag -d TAG_NAME" (the first command deletes it from the remote, and the second command deletes it locally).

 ## Access Azure Database through pgAdmin
 The following guide is for using pgAdmin to access the Azure Database, but this is optional, and you can choose GUI after your liking.